KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/product-introductions.md

 #### Turing-Complete

-The Fluidity framework supports C/C++, and in the future it will also support other languages.
-Therefore, Fluidity allows for Turing-complete code.
-With Fluidity, any program or software can be coded to run within your blockchain daemon.
+The Antara framework supports C/C++, and in the future it will also support other languages.
+Therefore, Antara allows for Turing-complete code.
+With Antara, any program or software can be coded to run within your blockchain daemon.

 #### No Gas Fees

-There are no gas fees with Fluidity.
-Regardless of how many processes a Fluidity module requires, running an instance of the module will only need a single transaction fee, paid in your blockchain’s coin.
+There are no gas fees with Antara.
+Regardless of how many processes a Antara module requires, running an instance of the module will only need a single transaction fee, paid in your blockchain’s coin.

-#### Fluidity Module Library
+#### Antara Module Library

-The Fluidity framework already hosts a library of plug-and-play modules.
+The Antara framework already hosts a library of plug-and-play modules.
 Each module can add special conditions that affect the nature of transaction consensus on your Smart Chain.

 #### Create Your Own Modules